Shin Sang-woo (footballer)

 Shin Sang-woo (born March 10, 1976) is a South Korean football manager and former player.
-He is currently the manager of the South Korean women's national football team.
+He is currently the manager of the South Korea women's national football team.

 Playing career

 During his playing career, Shin played for Daejeon Citizen, Gwangju Sangmu, Seongnam Ilhwa, Incheon United and Gimhae City FC.

 Managerial career

 Shin's first coaching appointment was at Gimhae FC from 2010-2014, from where he moved to serve as an assistant coach at the military team Boeun Sangmu.
-He took charge of WK League team Icheon Daekyo in 2017, before being appointed as the first manager of new club Changnyeong WFC ahead of the 2018 season.
-After three seasons at Changnyeong, Shin moved to become an assistant coach at K League 1 side Gimcheon Sangmu.
-In 2024, the Korea Football Association appointed Shin as the manager of the women's national football team, contracting his services until the 2028 Los Angeles Olympics.
+He took charge of the WK League team Icheon Daekyo in 2017, before being appointed as the first manager of new club Changnyeong WFC ahead of the 2018 season.
+After three seasons at Changnyeong, Shin moved to become an assistant coach at the K League 1 side Gimcheon Sangmu.
+In 2024, the Korea Football Association appointed Shin manager of the women's national football team, contracting his services until the 2028 Los Angeles Olympics.